Skip to content

 Early checks: if you notice squinting, moving closer to the board at school, or sitting too close to the TV at home, regular headaches (once or twice a week) or eye strain (complaints of tired eyes after school), book an eye exam with your local Optometrist.

-My nephew who was 8 at the time came in for his first eye test after he mentioned to his parents he couldn't see writing on the classroom board.
+My nephew who was 8 at the time came in for his first eye test after he mentioned to his parents he couldn't see writing on the classroom board, or buildings far away.
 When I tested him, he could only read the biggest letter on the chart.

-The worrying thing is, I've seen this happen to thousands of kids so I can definitively say that children are not fully aware that their vision is declining.
-Only when it stops them from functioning do they voice their concern.
-For example they're unable to read the classroom board, or they struggle to reading text on the tv.
+The worrying thing is, I've seen this happen to thousands of kids so I can definitively say that young children are not fully aware that their vision is declining.
+Only when it stops them from functioning, do they voice their concern.
+For example they're unable to read the classroom board, or they struggle to reading text on the tv, or signs on the road.

-But we need to catch it sooner to minimise the risk of serious issues as they age, which is why annual eye tests are important for younger age groups.
+To minimise the risk of serious issues as they age, we need to catch it sooner, which is why annual eye tests are important for younger age groups.

 Myopia control options include specialised glasses, contact lenses and atropine therapy, your optometrist will guide you.
 There are resources on this page which will support you in that conversation.